 I have already had the opportunity to express myself to you through other articles.
 I do not know how to draw.
 I do not know how to paint.
 I can write.
 I have searched for a means of visual expression and found that photography is an authentic way for me to express myself and to share my deepest thoughts.

 I developed a photographic language which uses visual elements to communicate with the greatest number of people possible.

 If you want to create interesting photos, always consider the meaning you are instilling in each image.
 It is a necessary condition for finding your unique audience.

 To allow easy reading of your photos, never forget that the eyes of a viewer are attracted towards:

 - Strong lines.

 With photographic language, I strive to organize my photographic elements in such a way that I can clearly articulate my thoughts.
 During my photo workshops, I share my ACANP method, which is the technique I use to speak in photographic language.

 I hope this article will allow you to better define a photograph.

-I think the most important thing to remember is that an image is a meaningless photograph.
-It is just a representation of the real.
+The most important thing to remember is that an image is a meaningless photograph.
+It is just a representation of reality.

-To create a photograph, you must set up a container made up of visual elements linked together by light.
-The photographic language and grammar will allow you to express yourself: this is the content of your photos.
+To create a photograph, you must construct a container made of visual elements bound together by light.
+The photographic language and grammar will allow you to share your thoughts, which is the content of your photo.